B&W Fine Art Collectors Guide

-To achieve a long lifespan, analog silver-based prints must be thoroughly fixed and washed at a bare minimum.
-Besides rendering the image insensitive to further light exposure, fixer converts undeveloped silver salts in the emulsion into products that can easily be washed away.
-Effective fixing and washing removes all unexposed silver salts and leaves only a small amount of residual fixer.
+To achieve a long lifespan, analog silver-based prints must be thoroughly fixed and washed bare minimum.
+Besides rendering the image insensitive to further light exposure, the fixer converts undeveloped silver salts in the emulsion into products that can easily be washed away.
+Effective fixing and washing removes all unexposed silver salts and leaves only a tiny residual fixer.
 Any significant quantity of fixer (thiosulphate) left in the print after washing will cause the image to deteriorate over time.

 Many other factors play a critical role in the long-term stability of silver prints.
-The temperature and relative humidity of the storage environment, and the air pollutants to which a silver image is exposed are three important factors.
+The temperature and relative humidity of the storage environment and the air pollutants exposed to a silver image are three critical factors.

 CARE & HANDLING GUIDELINES